Product Liability Case Results

 A 17 year old schizophrenic child murdered his parents and attacked 3 of his 4 minor siblings in a small community in Alabama.
 Filed in 2000, lawyers from the firm represented the siblings (through their guardians) and pursued a claim against the child's psychologist and multiple pharmaceutical companies.

-Lawyers for the firm asserted a negative connection between the child's underlying psychiatric condition and the drugs he ingested -- arguing additional warnings should have been provided by the pharmaceutical companies.
-After extensive litigation, the case was resolved in 2003.
-The defendants denied any liability.
+Attorney Josh Wright asserted a negative connection between the child's underlying psychiatric condition and the drugs he ingested — arguing additional warnings should have been provided by the pharmaceutical companies.
+After extensive litigation, the case was resolved.

 Settlement for Plaintiffs for a confidential amount.